-Poet-manque Logan is clearly more of an aging comedian past his best than a literary valuable critic professing praiseful prayerfully and with a sense of reverence for the art and objects in language that make a poem sing in the aural ear of everyone regardless of our education or standing, and is merely an outrageously readable professional and increasingly bitter has-been troll, among whose many glaring faults is one that anyone tutored by the people of the goddess Art can spot.
+Poet-manque Logan is clearly more of an aging comedian past his best than a valuable literary critic professing praiseful, prayerfully, and with a sense of reverence for the art and objects in language that make a poem sing in the aural ear of everyone regardless of our education or standing.
+A once outrageously readable professional, now increasingly bitter has-been troll, among whose many glaring faults is one that anyone tutored by the people of the goddess Art can immediately spot.

-That for all his material comfort, this envy-driven drek-specialist is essentially unfulfilled in the role of poet, because these days virtually no Joy ever dribbles from his mental lips onto the review page.
-He has written far too much satire, like a pub bore whinging in the corner alone because their life-long lists of what is wrong and not working and what is rubbish and what is unworthy of the senior critical misanthrope's attention and time, are way too depressing and spiritually toxic for the junior alcoholics to stomach.
+These days virtually no Joy ever dribbles from his mental lips onto the review page, because he has written far too much satire.
+Like the once adroit, original and witty fun-filled voice of a senior pub bore whinging in the corner alone because their life-long endlessly repeated lists of what is wrong and not working, and what is rubbish and unworthy of this critical misanthrope's attention and time, over a career in corporate print, has been wrung empty of all its previously attractive comedic virtue, light-hearted gaiety, literary value, and spontaneity; to become predictable, depressing, and far too spiritually toxic for the junior alcoholics to imbibe and stomach.

-The one or two that can barely tolerate the toxic spewking are usually equally senior literary haters and intellectual failures rejecting any form of simple positive literary language of broad inclusion, and, too satirically trapped and unable to free their minds from the chains of mental slavery to their own fragile egos incapable of facing up publicly to their low stations and initiating the sweeping cerebral changes which will reverse the mind's poetic polarity to draw form and make sing the spirit of human happiness, that our vampiric Loganites leach from all around when talking in print their poetically poisonous brand of increasingly unfunnier and unfunnier uncritical lazy polished stand up doggerelist routines.
+Satirically trapped, unable to free his once witty mind from the chains of leaden mental slavery to his own fragile ego, WB Logan seems incapable of facing up publicly to his low literary station and initiating the sweeping cerebral changes which will reverse the mind's poetic polarity to draw forth and make sing the spirit of human happiness.
+One that those at the school for vampiric Loganites leach from all around when talking in print their poetically poisonous brand of increasingly unfunnier and unfunnier uncritically lazy, highly polished stand up doggerelist routines.

-The simple humble human state of being in awe and wonder with the divine, is something which has totally by-passed this awful doggerelist's plodding ditties, made from the most mediocre low quality psychic head-juice, and composed in an untutored joyless imagination and intellect that is the contemporary poetic equivalent of the lowest first grade 'culbard' (back/rear-bard) of the eight in the ('unfree') Dóer bard caste.
+The simple humble human state of being in awe and wonder with the Divine, is something which has totally by-passed this awful doggerelist's plodding ditties, made from the most mediocre low quality psychic head-juice, and composed in an untutored joyless imagination and intellect that exhibits all the quality of the contemporary poetic equivalent of the lowest first grade 'culbard' ('back/rear-bard') of the eight in the ('servile/unfree') Dóer bard caste.

-Sixteen bardic levels, eight in the Dóer, and eight in the ('free') Sóer bard class; that this dinosaur native of Boston Clowntalkin wud defecate his critical trews if presented with by someone possessing authentic knowledge of Filiocht, who came to expose his own doggerelistic practice by attempting to instigate a Bardic Colloquy with him.
+Sixteen bardic levels, eight in the ('servile/unfree') Dóer, and eight in the ('free') Sóer bard class, each with its own specific metre/s; that this dinosaur native of Boston Clowntalkin wud defecate his critical trews if presented with by someone possessing authentic knowledge of Filiocht, who came to expose his own doggerelistic practice by attempting to instigate a Bardic Colloquy with him.

-A 10C legal text on the status of poets, that includes information on each grade of the ten grades on the 12 year Filí poet course, the number, type, and form of compositions each had to learn; the names and metres appropriate to each of the sixteen grades of free and unfree bards; as well as the log enech 'face price' of each of the eight grades of free bards and seven literary Filí grades.
+A 10C legal text on the status of poets, that includes information on each grade of the three bardic subgrades and seven literary grades on the 12 year Filí poet course; the number, type, and form of compositions each had to learn; as well as the names and metres appropriate to each of the sixteen grades of free and unfree bards; and also the log enech 'face price' of each of the eight grades of free bards and seven literary Filí grades.

-With the Reader also learning exactly what textual material one must have memorized, written and be proficient in the making of to attain each literary grade and pass onto the next in their studies.
-And, most importantly of all, the difference between a literary Filí poet and common bard; the highest of which in the free-bard class was the rig-bard grade, with only eight years training.
+As well as the Reader learning exactly what textual material one must have memorized, written and be proficient in the making of to attain each literary grade and pass onto the next in their studies; most importantly of all, they were taught early on the difference between a literary Filí poet and common bard.

 Another difference also being, we are told by the literary Filí poet: "though the bards are not bound to have a knowledge of letters and syllables they must be able to distinguish and recognise correct consonance by ear and by thought."

-Powerful, a handful of words settles it, and there is no disputing from those Oxbreligious ivy leaguers one would expect were able to contend with a werking-klaws dirteh lettle oink spewking with a voice of Lancashababru from Ormskirk bygone times.
+Powerful, a handful of words settles it, so that there is no disputing from those Oxbreligious ivy leaguers one would expect were able to contend with a werking-klaws dirteh lettle oink spewking with a voice of Lancashababru from Ormskirk bygone times.

 Exactly the important point Robert Graves emphasizes in the opening of his first of the 1954/5 Cambridge University Clarke Lectures, with a subject of Professional Standards in English Poetry: The Crowning Privilege: